kmlasharma/WildCards/README.md

 * Status: **Complete**
 * Starting context:
-   * You have completed the Selecct Specific OWL Ontology feature step
+   * You have completed the Select Specific OWL Ontology feature step
 * Testing Instructions:
    * By doing the previous step, the OWL Ontology will automatically be loaded